andBush/rag-agent/README.md

 With desire to create stable and efficient RAG agent I decided to use opensourse models from HuggingFace (in my case, 'BAAI/bge-m3' as embedding model and 'mistralai/Mistral-7B-Instruct-v0.3' as the main LLM) and libraries such as langchain and faiss.

 ## Instructions
 If you would like to run the model on your personal computer, I need to give you a peace of advice.
 Firstly, get your token on https://huggingface.co/settings/tokens, then copy and paste them into 'global variables' inside .ipynb file.
 To provide the model with processed documents you need to upload .zip file to .ipynb while running the code.
+Change the query in the end of .ipynb file to ask the question.